artifactNU/AzureScripts/Storage/README.md

 ### Azure-Create-StorageAcc:
 This script connects to your Azure account, creates a new Azure Storage Account, and then creates a Blob Container within that account.

-### Usage
-Open a PowerShell session.
-Copy and paste the script into the PowerShell session.
-Modify the following variables as per your requirements:
-$resourceGroupName: The desired name of the resource group in which the Storage Account will be created.
-$storageAccountName: The desired name for your Storage Account.
-$location: The desired Azure region where the Storage Account will be created.
-$containerName: The desired name for the Blob Container within the Storage Account.
-$skuName: The desired SKU for the Storage Account (e.g., Standard_LRS, Standard_GRS, etc.).
-Execute the script.

 ### Script Explanation
 It defines a function New-AzStorageAccountWithContainer that creates a new Storage Account and Blob Container in that account.
 The function accepts parameters such as the resource group name, Storage Account name, location, and container name.
 Inside the main script block, it sets the variables for the resource group, Storage Account, and Blob Container.